Home

 Amazing Vegan Romaine Beet Salad w/Cucumber Balsamic Dressing

-The idea for this salad sprang from Jeff's brilliant mind.
-He LOVES shredded beets and carrots on his salads.
+The idea for this salad sprang from Jeff.
+He was asking me to come up with a special salad for his love of shredded beets and carrots.
 So to satisfy his longing, I came up with this healthy and delicious recipe.
 It is positively addicting -- in the best way. :O)

 Cucumber Balsamic Dressing: